tarrencev/webrtc-for-the-curious/content/_index.md

 # What is this book.

-This book was created by WebRTC implementers to share their hard-earned knowledge with the world. _WebRTC for the Curious_ is an Open Source book written for those that are always looking for more.
-This book doesn't settle for abstraction.
+This book was created by WebRTC implementers to share their hard-earned knowledge with the world. _WebRTC for the Curious_ is an Open Source book written for those who are always looking for more.
+It doesn't settle for abstraction.

-This book is all about protocols and APIs, and will not be talking about any software in particular.
+_WebRTC for the Curious_ is all about protocols and APIs, and will not be talking about any software in particular.
 We attempt to summarize RFCs and get all undocumented knowledge into one place.
-This is book is not a tutorial, and will not contain much code.
+This is book is not a tutorial and does not contain much code.

 WebRTC is a wonderful technology but is difficult to use.
 This book is vendor agnostic, and we have tried to remove any conflicts of interest.

 # Who is this book for.

 * Developers who don’t even know what WebRTC solves, and want to learn more.
-* Someone who is already building with WebRTC but wants to know more beyond the APIs.
+* Developers who are already building with WebRTC but want to know more beyond the APIs.
-* Established Developer who needs help debugging.
+* Established developers who need help debugging.
-* WebRTC implementer who needs clarification on a specific part.
+* WebRTC implementers who need clarification on a specific part.

 # Designed for multiple readings